ZinnunMalikov/Sleep-Deprivation-Ancillary/index.md

 - Since there is no leftover pattern in the residual plot and the residuals are randomly scattered around the residual line, a linear model between actual sleep time and x = sleep proportion is appropriate.

 # 5. Conclusion
 - Overall, it is evident that sleep deprivation is a prevalent issue in the United States.
 With the data showing that lower sleep quality scores are associated with shorter sleep times, action must be taken to combat this issue.
-Fortunately, the reducing exposure to external light can potential improve sleep quality, as the data analysis found an association between external light exposure (1-5) and sleep quality (1-5).
+Fortunately, reducing exposure to external light can potential improve sleep quality, as the data analysis found an association between external light exposure (1-5) and sleep quality (1-5).